microsoft/WhatTheHack/030-EventDrivenFHIRPatientSearch/readme.md

 ## Scenario
 In the hack, your team will create the following:
 1. Auto-generate test patient records in FHIR format and persist them in FHIR Server
+2. Read patient records from FHIR Server
+   - Validate data by writing them to Azure Cosmos DB
-2. Setup event stream from the FHIR Server and push the data to Event Hub using a serverless function
+3. Add event stream from the FHIR Server and push the data to Azure Event Hub
-3. Develop Azure Functions with Trigger binding for Azure Event Hub to listen for new events and write the event data to Azure Cosmos DB Output binding.
+   - Update serverless function to read from FHIR server and drop to Azure Event Hub.
-   - Repeat above with no code using real-time streaming with Azure Streaming Analytics.
-Setup Azure Streaming Analytics service to ingest data from the Azure Event Hub Input source, process the data and then store them in Azure Cosmos DB Output source.
+   - Repeat above with no code approach using real-time streaming.
+      - Setup Azure Streaming Analytics service to ingest data from the Azure Event Hub Input source and output them to Azure Cosmos DB.
+4. Create Patient Search API
-4. Setup Azure Search to create a search indexer on Azure Cosmos DB patient dataset and expose an API to be consumed by Patient Search web app.
+   - Create search index on top of patient dataset stored in Azure Cosmos DB
+   - Expose an indexer API to be consumed by Patient Search web app.
-5. Build a Patient Search web app to display a list of patients stored in Azure Cosmos DB and implement a search box to find patient record by calling the Azure Search indexer API.
+5. Build a Patient Search frontend web app
+   - Display patient records
+   - Search for patient

 ## Challenges
 1. Prepare your auto-generated FHIR data and FHIR Server